The following steps precede installation of a driver:

 % ld -dy -r -o xx xx1.o xx2.o -N misc/mySymbol

-If a device is non-self-identifying, the kernel might require a hardware configuration file for that device.
+If a device is non-self-identifying, the kernel requires a hardware configuration file for that device.
 If the driver is called xx, the hardware configuration file for the driver should be called xx.conf.
+See the driver.conf(4), pseudo(4), sbus(4), scsi_free_consistent_buf(9F), and update_drv(1M) man pages for more information on hardware configuration files.

 Arbitrary properties can be defined in hardware configuration files.
 Entries in the configuration file are in the form property=value, where property is the property name and value is its initial value.
 The configuration file approach enables devices to be configured by changing the property values.